 Careers in beauty therapy

 Studying at Victoria University Polytechnic will help you get a foot in the door of the growing beauty, massage and make-up industry.
-Looking forward to 2020, employment for beauty therapists is expected to grow very strongly (JobOutlook).
+Find out about employment growth for beauty therapists at JobOutlook.

 Work is typically conducted in spas and salons.
 You could also work as a beauty consultant for international cosmetic companies, or as a freelance beauty consultant working from home.